|Funding Program:||Northern Australia Beef Roads Program

 The Diamantina Developmental Road is a north-south road linking Mount Isa to Charlesville.
 The Boulia to Dajarra section is mostly sealed to a narrow 3.8 metre standard, and services a number of abattoirs and cattle grazing areas in northern Queensland.

-The project involves widening and rehabilitation of approximately 11.5 kilometres of road from a narrow single-lane seal to a six-metre wide seal to improve productivity, resilience and safety on the Boulia to Dajarra section.
+The project involves widening and rehabilitation of over 12 kilometres of road from a narrow single-lane seal to a six-metre wide seal to improve productivity, resilience and safety on the Boulia to Dajarra section.

 The project will deliver the following improvements to the cattle supply chain: